-A car with a branded title, either salvage or rebuilt, will be worth less than a vehicle with a clean title.
-A vehicle with a salvage title or rebuilt title can thousands of dollars lower in value than a comparable car with a clean title.
+A car with a branded title, either salvaged or rebuilt, will be worth less than a vehicle with a clean title.
+A car with a salvage title or rebuilt title can be thousands of dollars lower in value than a comparable car with a clean title.

-Auto and insurance industry sources report that the decrease in value of a vehicle that has a rebuilt or salvage title is typically between 20 percent up to 50 percent depending on the type of vehicle and its age.
+Auto and insurance industry sources report that the decrease in value of a vehicle with a rebuilt or salvage title is typically between 20-50%, depending on the type of vehicle and its age.

-Kelley Blue Book (KBB) notes that a salvaged, reconstructed or otherwise clouded title has a permanent negative effect on the value of a vehicle.
-Their industry rule of thumb is to deduct 20% to 40% of the Blue Book value, but salvage title vehicles really should be privately appraised on a case-by-case basis in order to determine their market value.
+Kelley Blue Book (KBB) notes that a salvaged, reconstructed or otherwise clouded title permanently negatively affects a vehicle’s value.
+Their industry rule of thumb is to deduct 20% to 40% of the Blue Book value, but salvage title vehicles should be privately appraised on a case-by-case basis to determine their market value.

-So one way you can try to determine the value of a salvage vehicle is to get a rough idea by looking up the worth of the model vehicle (with a clean title) in an automobile guide such as KBB or NADA and then take off 40 percent of the value.
-You may even want to take off 50% of the value since if an insurance company totals it out it is not uncommon that they will only pay out 50% of what the vehicle would be worth with a clean title (not salvaged).
+One way you can try to determine the value of a salvage vehicle is to get a rough idea by looking up the worth of the model vehicle (with a clean title) in an automobile guide such as KBB or NADA, and take 40% of the value.
+You may even want to take off 50% of the value since if an insurance company totals it out, it is not uncommon that they will only pay out 50% of what the vehicle would be worth with a clean title (not salvaged).

-Another way to determine the value of a salvaged vehicle is to ask a local dealership what the vehicle would be worth with a clean title and then if it was with a salvaged title.
-If you have a car that has a salvaged title you could take it to the dealership for them to appraise its value for you.
+Another way to determine the value of a salvaged vehicle is to ask a local dealership what the car would be worth with a clean title.
+If you have a car that has a salvaged title, you could take it to the dealership for them to appraise its value for you.

-Now if your vehicle has been found by an insurance company to be a total loss and you are thinking of buying the car back for salvage value you then the amount you would owe the insurance company (or have taken out of the settlement amount) is determined by the insurance company.
+Now if an insurance company has found your vehicle to be a total loss and you are thinking of repurchasing the car for salvage value, then the amount you would owe the insurance company (or have taken out of the settlement amount) is determined by the insurance company.

-There is no universal list for how much salvage value would be on any certain car, it depends upon the car and its damages and how much it is worth in its current state after being found a total loss.
+There is no universal list for how much salvage value would be on any particular car; it depends upon the vehicle and its damages and how much it is worth in its current state after being found a total loss.

-In general salvage value is the amount of money the insurer would recoup when selling the vehicle through a licensed salvage vendor.
-So instead of selling it to a salvage vendor they are allowing you to buy your car back, get the needed repairs and drive it again.
+Salvage value is the amount of money the insurer would recoup when selling the vehicle through a licensed salvage vendor.
+So, instead of selling it to a salvage vendor, they allow you to repurchase your car, get the needed repairs and drive it again.